zihuaweng/Interactive-image-segmentation-opencv-qt/README.md

-# image-matting-opencv-qt V-1.0
+# Interactive-image-segmentation-opencv-qt V-1.0
 ## 使用opencv进行交互式抠图
-This is a simple interactive image matting app written by python opencv and pyqt.
+This is a simple interactive image segmentation app written by python opencv and pyqt.

 This app applys Grabcut algorithm in opencv for matting images.
 Grabcut is an improved version of Graphcut algorithm.
 Check these papers([paper1](http://www.cs.cornell.edu/~rdz/Papers/BVZ-pami01-final.pdf), [paper2](http://www.csd.uwo.ca/~yuri/Papers/iccv01.pdf)) for detail information~~